cusisom/Dissertation-Methods/Photogrammetry/ReadMe.md

 # Photogrammetry Workflow

-Photogrammetry and Slicer Workflow for 3D Geometric Morphometrics This workflow walks through the process of digitizing skeletal materials via photogrammetry for geometric morphometric analysis in 3D Slicer.
+## Photogrammetry and Slicer Workflow for 3D Geometric Morphometrics
+This workflow walks through the process of digitizing skeletal materials via photogrammetry for geometric morphometric analysis in 3D Slicer.

-Software:
+### Software:

 Foldio 360
 Adobe Lightroom
 Reality Capture
 3D Slicer
 	-Extensions: Slicer IGT & SlicerMorph

 Hardware:

-Foldio smart turntable and lightbox
+-Foldio smart turntable and lightbox
-Canon EOS 6D DSLR camera
+-Canon EOS 6D DSLR camera

-Photogrammetry
+### Photogrammetry

 -Turn on the foldio equipment and camera to initialize Bluetooth link between turntable and camera -Ensure that the light box is turned on and the fluorescent room lights re turned off -Open foldio app on smartphone